Romani language: Status

 The language is recognized as a minority language in many countries.
 At present the only places in the world where Romani is employed as an official language are the Republic of Kosovo (only regionally, not nationally) and the Šuto Orizari Municipality within the administrative borders of Skopje, North Macedonia's capital.

-The first efforts to publish in Romani were undertaken in the interwar Soviet Union (using the Cyrillic script) and in socialist Yugoslavia.
 Portions and selections of the Bible have been translated to many different forms of the Romani language.
 The entire Bible has been translated to Kalderash Romani.

+Attempts to publish in Romani were undertaken in the interwar Soviet Union (using the Cyrillic script) and in socialist Yugoslavia.

 Some traditional communities have expressed opposition to codifying Romani or having it used in public functions.
 However, the mainstream trend has been towards standardization.

 Different variants of the language are now in the process of being codified in those countries with high Romani populations (for example, Slovakia).
 There are also some attempts currently aimed at the creation of a unified standard language.

 A standardized form of Romani is used in Serbia, and in Serbia's autonomous province of Vojvodina, Romani is one of the officially recognized languages of minorities having its own radio stations and news broadcasts.

 In Romania, a country with a sizable Romani minority (3.3% of the total population), there is a unified teaching system of the Romani language for all dialects spoken in the country.
 This is primarily a result of the work of Gheorghe Sarău, who made Romani textbooks for teaching Romani children in the Romani language.
 He teaches a purified, mildly prescriptive language, choosing the original Indo-Aryan words and grammatical elements from various dialects.
 The pronunciation is mostly like that of the dialects from the first stratum.
 When there are more variants in the dialects, the variant that most closely resembles the oldest forms is chosen, like byav, instead of abyav, abyau, akana instead of akanak, shunav instead of ashunav or ashunau, etc.

 An effort is also made to derive new words from the vocabulary already in use, i.e., xuryavno (airplane), vortorin (slide rule), palpaledikhipnasko (retrospectively), pashnavni (adjective).
 There is an ever-changing set of borrowings from Romanian as well, including such terms as vremea (weather, time), primariya (town hall), frishka (cream), sfïnto (saint, holy).
 Hindi-based neologisms include bijli (bulb, electricity), misal (example), chitro (drawing, design), lekhipen (writing), while there are also English-based neologisms, like printisarel < "to print".

 Romani is now used on the internet, in some local media, and in some countries as a medium of instruction.

+In 2024, Romani was added to Google Translate.